Knowledge Management Strategy: Definition & How to Excel at Yours in 2025

 Here are eight types of knowledge management strategies that can guide you in planning your organization's necessary actions:

-1. Motivate Behavior: To motivate knowledge sharing, clearly communicate KM strategy and goals to stakeholders and provide incentives or rewards for achieving desired knowledge-sharing behavior.
+Motivate Behavior: To motivate knowledge sharing, clearly communicate KM strategy and goals to stakeholders and provide incentives or rewards, as research shows that a lack of incentives is a common barrier for 37% of organizations.

-2. Encourage Networking: Help your employees share knowledge by providing opportunities for collaboration across organizational silos and through the use of social software.
+Encourage Networking: Help your employees share knowledge by providing opportunities for collaboration across organizational silos and through the use of social software, which can raise the productivity of knowledge workers by 20 to 25 percent.

-4. Analyze and Activate: Careful evaluation of new knowledge to ensure accuracy is key.
+Analyze and Activate: Careful evaluation of new knowledge to ensure accuracy is key, especially since a Deloitte survey found that 28% of employees believe the information they receive is not accurate.
 Then, analyze the knowledge to look for patterns, trends or connections that can lead to new knowledge.

 How do you develop a knowledge management strategy?